-- Be courteous and willing to learn.

-Preceptors will likely try to show you interesting or unusual cases, but it is equally important to focus on their "bread and butter" cases.
-Did you like the topics that were often seen?
-Be respectful.
+- Be courteous and willing to learn. - Preceptors will likely try to show you interesting or unusual cases, but it is equally important to focus on their "bread and butter" cases.
+Did you like the topics that were often seen? - Be respectful.
 Make sure that you are not taking learning opportunities away from the clinical clerks doing their rotation.
-You are there to shadow, not to perform clinical duties.

-- If you are shadowing somebody working in a surgical field, see if you can join them in the operating room (again, be mindful of other learners and your insurance policy should they allow you to get involved in a procedure).

-- You are not expected to perform any clinical duties.
+You are there to shadow, not to perform clinical duties. - If you are shadowing somebody working in a surgical field, see if you can join them in the operating room (again, be mindful of other learners and your insurance policy should they allow you to get involved in a procedure). - Be mindful of your surroundings and be careful not to interfere with patient care (e.g., contaminating a sterile field in the operating room). - You are not expected to perform any clinical duties.